CathalShandon/world-cup-jerseys/README.md

     On screens with a width below 992px, the search bar is hidden and can be displayed by clicking on the 'Search' button that is present in the navbar.

+* Account

+    A user icon is located in the top right of the page, allowing the user access to manage their account and personal information.

 * Footer

     The top part of the footer is a full width div containing links to the Social Media pages for the business.